On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Localization on a strip and BPS states

-Consider an auxiliary category $\CC$ where objects are Lefshetz thimbles and morphisms are corresponding BPS Hilbert spaces for corresponding choices of boundary conditions:
+Consider an auxiliary category $\CC$ where objects are Lefshetz thimbles and morphisms are defined as BPS Hilbert spaces \eqref{BPS_Hilb} for corresponding choices of boundary conditions:

-A Fukaya-Seidel category is a category where objects are Lagrangian manifolds.
-Having defined superpotential $W$ as well we can define the morphisms similarly as BPS Hilbert spaces for appropriate boundary conditions.\footnote{In principle, this definition requires a modification known as a wrapped Fukaya category \cite{Auroux,aganagic2021knot} since we allow Lagrangian manifolds to approach singularities.
+A Fukaya-Seidel category is a category whose objects are Lagrangian submanifolds given by vanishing cycles \cite{Haydys:2010dv}.
+In our case these vanishing cycles are fibrations of spheres $S^{m-1}$ along rays in $\zeta W$-plane emanating from critical values of $W$.
+Having defined superpotential $W$ as well we can define the morphisms similarly as BPS Hilbert spaces for appropriate boundary conditions.\footnote{In principle, this definition requires a modification known as a wrapped Fukaya category \cite{Auroux,aganagic2021knot} since we allow Lagrangian submanifolds to approach singularities.
 In this case their asymptotic behavior has to be fixed by additional data.} We clearly see that morphism space for a pair of thimbles $\CL_i$ and $\CL_j$ is nonzero only if \be \,\zeta W_{*i}\geq {\rm Im}\,\zeta W_{*j}. \ee Therefore ordering thimbles according to ${\rm Im}\,\zeta W$ values one acquires naturally a sequence satisfying an exceptional collection constraint automatically.
-The Fukaya-Seidel category is a triangulated category, and it can be restored from its basis through shifts and exact triangles \cite{Seidel_book}.
+The Fukaya-Seidel category is a triangulated category, and it can be generated by acting on exceptional objects through shifts and exact triangles \cite{Seidel_book}.
 Thus for our purposes we accept as a definition for a Fukaya-Seidel category of brane boundary conditions a derived category of the auxiliary category $\CC$.
 Some details on a definition of a derived category are presented in Appendix \ref{sec:categories}.

 Physically, this setup implies that as boundary conditions we accept Lefshetz thimbles with possible boundary operator insertions \cite{GMW} allowing a brane to carry a non-trivial complex.
 We will consider some simple examples of boundary operators when turn to the instantons in Section \ref{sec:Web}.